 Through an email distribution list, the Coordinator also keeps students informed of important deadlines and future course offerings; much advising is handled through email as well.
-You are required to maintain an email account (enrolled UNO students receive one free) and to provide this email address to the Graduate Coordinator.
+You are required to maintain an email account (enrolled UNO students receive one free).
 You must check this account regularly, or you might miss an important deadline, the beginning date of each semester's advising period, or other important information.

 IV.
-Other Specifics Concerning the Master of Arts in English
+Other Specifics Concerning the Online Master of Arts in English

-A. Course Requirements
+A. Course Requirements--General